Specifications of a Cellular Modem

 - The frequency bands supported.

-- How many antennas can the modem can utilize.
+- The number of antennas the modem can utilize.

-We'll briefly cover each of those areas here and go even deeper in cellular modem specifications in the members-only area.
+We'll briefly cover each of those areas here and, in the members-only area, go even deeper into cellular modem specifications.

 Cellular Modem Generations & Performance Categories

-The first critical cellular modem specification to understand is a modem's generation and performance category.
+The first critical cellular modem specification to understand is a modem's generation and what specification it supports.

-The 3GPP (Third Generation Partnership Project) is the international industry consortium that defines cellular standards for 3G, 4G/LTE, and 5G.
+The 3GPP (Third Generation Partnership Project) is the international industry consortium that defines cellular standards for 4G/LTE and 5G.

-Cellular modem performance and capabilities depend, in large part, on which version of the standards a modem is designed to support.
+Cellular modem performance and capabilities largely depend on which version of the standards it is designed to support.

 Roughly every decade a new generational standard is released that breaks from the past to enable substantial new capabilities, but even within a given generation smaller but still significant releases push the standards forward.